KambezJ/Classic-Snake-Game-Python/README.md

 7. **Collision Detection:**
    - The game includes logic to detect collisions with walls, the snake's own body, and the food.
 8. **File Handling (Audio Playback):**
-   - Python libraries playsound and pygame are used for playing background music and sound effects.
+   - Python library pygame is used for playing background music and sound effects.

 ### Additional Skills
 - **Game State Management:**
   - Managing and updating the game's dynamic state variables (e.g., `score`, `game_over`).
 - **File Handling for Audio Playback:**
-  - Integration of `pygame` and `playsound` for background music and effects.
+  - Integration of `pygame` for background music and effects.

 ## Acknowledgements
 - Background music from pixabay.